oskirby/logicbone/README.md

 the RISC-V, and use it to boot a Linux operating system with networking.

-To that effect, this board is designed to be mechanically and electrically compatible with the Beaglebone Black, but featureing a Lattice ECP5 FPGA, which is available in logic sizes up to 85k LUTs, and a selection of hardware blocks for DDR3 DQS acceleration, MIPI interfaces, DSPs and 3Gbps SERDES.
+To that effect, this board is designed to be mechanically and electrically compatible with the Beaglebone Black, but featuring a Lattice ECP5 FPGA, which is available in logic sizes up to 85k LUTs, and a selection of hardware blocks for DDR3 DQS acceleration, MIPI interfaces, DSPs and 3Gbps SERDES.